-Compiled by Monica Bruckner
+Compiled by Monica Bruckner at SERC.

 This section provides access to a spectrum of visualizations and supporting material that can be used effectively to teach students about the Earth's energy balance.
 Visualizations include simple animations, GIS-based maps, videos, as well as numerous illustrations and photos.